 - MS Immersive Reader

 - MS Teams

 - Branded mobile apps

-MATRIX LMS plans range from $499/month for 100 active learners (yearly billing), to $4,299/month for 3,500 active learners (yearly billing).
-There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
+MATRIX LMS plans are based on the number of active learners.
+There are no standard setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
 MATRIX offers advanced features, such as full e-commerce functionality in each of the pricing plans.